Tailor Made Holidays & Honeymoons to Sri Lanka – tours, treks & festivals!

 Jules has been to Sri Lanka – call us for first hand advice on 01728 748209

 One of the best value for money tropical holiday destinations, Sri Lanka has certainly made a comeback onto the tourist map in the last couple of years.
 After 28 years of civil war, hotels and infrastructure have been vastly improved with new resorts and roads being completed all the time.
 Word is fast spreading that this is a destination to watch – so book now and beat the crowds (and the price rises!).
-Jules experienced this wonderful island (June 2013) so ask her to tailor the perfect Sri Lanka holiday to meet your requirements.
+Jules first experienced this wonderful island (June 2013) so ask her to tailor the perfect Sri Lanka holiday to meet your requirements.
 The festivals, temples and many sights here can be quite touristy, but a private guide and time to explore the lesser known attractions will allow you to see a bit more of the ‘real’ Sri Lanka.
 If wildlife holidays are your thing, take a look at this perfect natural history itinerary.

 Having had many names in the past, including Serendipity, Taprobane and Ceylon, Sri Lanka is a fascinating holiday destination with a rich culture, fabulous food, exotic wildlife, tea estates and thick forests, plus of course wonderful tropical beaches with a thousand miles of coastline!
 There are temples, tea estates and ancient ruins to explore.
 Kandy is the country’s capital of religious culture with the Temple of the Tooth being the main attraction and many festivals being held here.
 My recommendations for hotels around Kandy include Mahaweli Reach Resort or Kandy House.